-Plate 11.3 Monthly mean propane mole fractions that have been reported to the WDCGG.
-The mole fractions are illustrated in different colours.
+Plate 11.2 Monthly mean propane mole fractions that have been reported to the WDCGG by GAW stations and from EMEP and UCI as regional/contributing networks.
+The mole fractions are illustrated in different colors.
 The sites are listed in order from north to south.
-The data from the sites with an asterisk at the end of the station index are derived from continuous data.
+The red line indicates the equator.
+Only WDCGG data from the sites with an asterisk at the end of the station index were used in Plate 11.3 after screening outliers manually.
+EMEP data were used with station indices (blue and italics), which consist of the EBAS code (7 characters) and the latitude.
+UCI data are indicated with the original site codes and latitudes in magenta and italics.
+See the text for details.